kylemclean/capstone-projects-portal/README.md

 ### Dependencies

-The Capstone Projects Portal server is tested using the following dependencies:
+The Capstone Projects Portal server runs with the following dependencies:

 - Python 3.11
 - Node 20 / npm 10